Mordor in the Court

 that you do not have to serve that emotion, but you can let that emotion pass through you.

-and only you will remain, that you are, that you're feeling that these emotions are not fatal.
+And when you turn your head, you will see the emotion going behind you, and only you will remain, that you are, that you're feeling that these emotions are not fatal.
+They are a passing moment.

-And it's something that I think is really, really valuable in life and in marriages, because sometimes your spouse really embarrasses you.
+And it's something that I think is really, really. valuable in life and in marriages, because sometimes your spouse really embarrasses you.

 Sometimes the person you love a lot has

-a hobby or a preoccupation that is a little bit cringy to you.
+is a little bit cringy to you.

-you posed the question, if you were invited to do this party, would you go to it?
+You posed the question, if you were invited to do this party, would you go to it?

 And you're like, I know that you and Jesse would go to it because you're both nondescript or whatever horrible thing you said.